Dietary Management Certification Programs

 |Common Courses||Food selection and presentation, food service sanitation, food science, exercise physiology|

 |Continuing Education||Many on-campus and online graduate options available; often involve research, thesis writing and core class completion|

 What Classes Should I Take?

-You have the option of enrolling in a certificate, associate's or bachelor's degree program to fulfill the DMA's education requirements.
+You have the option of enrolling in a certificate, associate's or bachelor's degree program to fulfill the ANFP's education requirements.
 Many technical schools and universities offer programs in dietary management, nutrition and dietetics to meet your needs.
 You may also be able to find distance learning programs where you can complete your coursework online rather than in a formal classroom setting.